 In the end, especially as we have two major runtimes as CNCF projects, this talk hopefully brings a level of insight to practitioners, developers, and operators as to why clusters may choose various runtimes and how new features in Kubernetes like RuntimeClass are making it easier to support mixed clusters that can support the needs of workloads with different isolation features or requirements.

-To help you further understand what is considered while the program committee and co-chairs are reviewing your proposal, please review the Scoring Guidelines and Best Practices page.
+To help you further understand what is considered while the program committee and co-chairs are reviewing your proposal, please review the Submission Reviewer Guidelines.

-- We will continue to allow accepted co-located event speakers to submit pre-recorded talks if they are not able to participate in person, and they will receive the KubeCon + CloudNativeCon Virtual ticket.
+- We will continue to allow accepted co-located event speakers to submit pre-recorded talks if needed.

-The Linux Foundation and its project communities are dedicated to providing a harassment-free experience for participants at all of our events.
-We encourage all submitters to review our complete Code of Conduct.
+CNCF and its project communities are dedicated to providing a harassment-free experience for participants at our events.
+All submitters are required to abide by our Code of Conduct.

 If you have any questions regarding the CFP process, please contact us at firstname.lastname@example.org.